-Passage of the Michigan Professional Readiness Examination (MPRE): After formal admission to the University, the student is required to meet to begin the required transition points for a plan of study in Teacher Education.
+Passage of the Michigan Basic Skills Examination (Scholastic Aptitude Test (SAT)): After formal admission to the University, the student is required to meet to begin the required transition points for a plan of study in Teacher Education.
 At Transition Point 1: Pre-Teacher Education an education advisor will be assigned.
 The advisor will then assist the student with course scheduling toward the desired level of certification.
 To continue studies in education, beyond EDU4000/5001: Introduction to Education; EDU 4400/5140, School & Society; EDU 4590/6000 Instructional Technology/Computers in the Classroom; and SED 4600/5600 Educating and Mainstreaming Exceptional Persons.
-Students are required to pass all sections (reading, writing, and mathematics) of the State required MPRE within the first two semesters of enrollment.
-Post-degree and graduate students are strongly advised to pass the MPRE prior to full admission to the University.
+Students are required to meet or exceed the cut score (evidence-based reading and writing and mathematics) of the State required SAT within the first two semesters of enrollment.
+Post-degree and graduate students are strongly advised to pass the SAT prior to full admission to the University.

-Students who have not passed the MPRE must take a placement test for Mathematics and/ or Writing with University Academic Services and follow through with the remediation recommended.
+Students who have not met the SAT cut score must take a placement test for Mathematics and/ or Writing with University Academic Services and follow through with the remediation recommended.
 Until the test is passed, students may take EDU 4000/5001: Introduction to Education, and courses which will satisfy core-curriculum and major and minor requirements.
-Passage of all three components of the MPRE requires that if any section is not passed the certification officer must be seen regarding the use of the ACT/SAT/MME as an alternative test score for the MPRE sectional exams.
-Note: as of October 2017, the State of Michigan is changing professional readiness requirements for admission to Teacher Education programs to the Scholastic Aptitude Test (SAT), passing scores for reading, writing, and mathematics are forthcoming.
+Passage of both components of the SAT requires that if any section is not passed the certification officer must be seen regarding the use of the ACT/MME as an alternative test score for the SAT sectional exams.
+As of October 2017, the State of Michigan changed the professional readiness requirements for admission to Teacher Education programs to the Scholastic Aptitude Test (SAT).

-Upon passage of the MPRE, students may take the foundational education courses but must gain admission to the Teacher Education Program to complete educational methods courses and qualify for clinical experience-by completing requirements from Transition Points 2, 3 and 4.
+Upon passage of the SAT, students may take the foundational education courses but must gain admission to the Teacher Education Program to complete educational methods courses and qualify for clinical experience-by completing requirements from Transition Points 2, 3 and 4.